 At the same time, the U.S. Navy entered the great naval conflict in the Atlantic, where Nazi German submarines threatened the vital trade lifeline from North America to Britain.
 This conflict cost the Allies 5.6 million tons of shipping from September 1939 to March 1941.

-The Anglo-American relationship was sealed in August 1941 when Winston Churchill and Franklin Roosevelt met aboard the American cruiser Augusta at Placentia Bay off the coast of Newfoundland.
+The Anglo-American relationship was sealed in August 1941 when Churchill and FDR met aboard the American cruiser Augusta at Placentia Bay off the coast of Newfoundland.
 There, Churchill sketched out a document, which would become known as the Atlantic Charter, for the two statesmen to sign.

 It was not an alliance, as Roosevelt neither wanted nor could make a formal commitment to American belligerency.
 Instead, it was a statement of common political intent made in the name of liberal democracy for the restoration of a world based on political freedoms, open trade, and the self-determination of peoples.